 IDA Repayment Terms Allowable Use of Matching Funds The nonprofit agency requires repayment of the matching funds, agrees to defer or forgive repayment provided that certain conditions are met, or files a lien against the property.
 The Borrower may use the matching funds to supplement the down payment provided he or she has met the minimum Borrower contribution requirements.
 The minimum Borrower contribution must come from the Borrower's own funds unless: the LTV or CLTV ratio is less than or equal to 80%; or the Borrower is purchasing a one-unit principal residence and meets the requirements to use gifts, donated grant funds, or funds received from an employer to pay for some or all of the Borrower's minimum contributions.
 See 5.9.4 Personal Gifts; 5.9.6 Grants and Lender Contributions; and 5.9.8 Employer Assistance, for additional information.
-The nonprofit agency The Borrower may use the matching funds for some or all of the down payment
+The nonprofit agency does not require repayment of the matching funds and does not file a lien against the property.
+The Borrower may use the matching funds for some or all of the down payment without first being required to meet the minimum Borrower contribution requirement from his or her own funds.